chilts/modb-dyno-leveldb/README.md

-# level-dyno - The basic cornerstone of an eventually consistent key/value store. #
+# dyno-leveldb - The basic cornerstone of an eventually consistent key/value store. #

-'level-dyno' is (on the surface) a key/value store but is also the cornerstone of an eventually-consistent distributed key/value store.
+'dyno-leveldb' is (on the surface) a key/value store but is also the cornerstone of an eventually-consistent distributed key/value store.
 It uses Rod Vagg's excellent [LevelUp](https://npmjs.org/package/levelup) to store the data on disk.
 This has other benefits too since LevelDB is great at doing some things (which we'll talk about later).